 I cried twice today because sometimes the race to suppress overactive tear ducts in a maelstrom of circumstance and emotion is an unfair competition of tortoise and hare.
 Sometimes I try too hard and one too many drops pools before one accidentally pushes its way past the checkpoint and spills down a cheek.
 It is quickly wiped away.

-I cried twice today as I held up a wall, socially grinning and making silent deals with God to make no one talked to me.
-Us moms, we were all in the same place…but I was not on the list of volunteers.
+I cried twice today as I held up a wall, socially grinning and making silent deals with God to make no one talk to me.
+Us moms, we were all in the same place to help, but I was not on the list of volunteers, I figured it out and showed up anyway.
 Even the words I needed to hear would be a sucker punch to the throat and I would then choke on false pretense that transcends somewhere poetic.
 I don’t know where transcendence lies exactly–there are so many reasons those tears might seem to be faulty to everyone else.
-So I hold them in as long as I can and my tongue is held hostage leaving me still alone.
+So I hold them in as long as I can and my tongue is held hostage, leaving me still alone.

 I cry and sometimes my child sees it happen and sometimes he does not.
 It doesn’t matter because he knows my humanness anyway, just like he would if his genetic dice were rolled differently.
 Today he did not see those drops of glistening emotion and I am no less embarrassed, no less ashamed, no less human for it either.
 And neither is he.

 My child is an enigma leaving us to figure out what HIS autism means, what HIS cognitive deficits mean, what HIS communication disorder means.
 I am tasked to teach my child how to move through this world happily, safely.
 Though we live in similar space as everyone else, he traverses along some alternate dimension often invisible to all the other children so I don’t really know how to do that.
 And because of that, sometimes, I cry.